Johncci/summer-soccer-camp/README.md

   * The lighthouse test on developer tools is displaying a score of 75 for performance on the mobile home page test.
 I discussed this with my mentor and the possible explanation is the size of the main image and reached a conclusion which I discuss in the lighthouse section later in this readme.md file.

   * The form name element in the input id for parent did not have sufficient indiviual detail as highlighted by my mentor.
 This was causing a problem when submitting the form as there are two submission fields for parent/guardian and child.
+I added extra detail to the form name element and the form worked as expected.

   * I encountered difficulty postioning in the home page with the about us section.
 I was using float properties at this time, I could not get the image div and the text div to display side by side.
 I spoke to my mentor about my positioning problems and he recommended flex positioning.
 I changed to using flex properties and this made it easier for me to position these elements.